Expo-67/Expo-67/README.md

 - 💬 **Client Communication**: learning how to write onboarding docs, proposals, and role definitions that actually make sense.
 -🧑‍🏫  **Mentor Mode**: Helping new devs unlock their “aha!” moments

 ## 🌱 What I'm Exploring

 - 🧩 Building scalable business apps and management systems
-- 🧑‍💼 Optimizing project workflows, budgeting, and client relations
-- 💡 Branding and pitching tech apps
--

 ## 🤝 Let's Connect